-5.7.
 Interface Configuration for IP

-After setting up your hardware as explained in Chapter 4, you have to make these devices known to the kernel networking software.
+After setting up your hardware as explained in Chapter 4, Configuring the Serial Hardware, you have to make these devices known to the kernel networking software.
 A couple of commands are used to configure the network interfaces and initialize the routing table.
 These tasks are usually performed from the network initialization script each time you boot the system.
-The basic tools for this process are called ifconfig (where if stands for interface) and route.
+The basic tools for this process are called ifconfig (where "if" stands for interface) and route.

-ifconfig is used to make an interface accessible to the kernel networking layer.
-This involves the assignment of an IP address and other parameters, and activation of the interface, also known as bringing up the interface.
+if config is used to make an interface accessible to the kernel networking layer.
+This involves the assignment of an IP address and other parameters, and activation of the interface, also known as "bringing up" the interface.
 Being active here means that the kernel will send and receive IP datagrams through the interface.
 The simplest way to invoke it is with: